Production of dark sector particles via resonant positron annihilation on atomic electrons

 where $\ell=0,1$ for $s,p$ shells and $j_{\ell}$ is a spherical Bessel function of the first kind.
 For $\gamma_Q$, we have:

 The $d$ and higher shells behave as the $p$ shell, with e.g. $\ell_i = \ell - 1 = 1$ for the $d-$ and $\ell_i = \ell + 1 = 3$ for the $d$.
-We have cross-checked that the output of both GRASP18 and DBSR-HF agreed to an excellent level (being based on the same theoretical foundations) in the relevant large momentum regime.
-We further illustrate the matching between the different approaches in Fig.~\ref{fig:matching}, where we have represented the Compton profiles as found both from~\cite{BIGGS1975201} and DBSR-HF~\cite{ZATSARINNY2016287}.
-We find a percent level agreement at momenta around $0.25$ MeV where we switch from one to the other.
+We have cross-checked that the output of both GRASP18 and DBSR-HF (being based on the same theoretical foundations) agree to an excellent level in the relevant large momentum regime.
+We further illustrate the matching between the different approaches in Fig.~\ref{fig:matching}, where we have represented the Compton profiles as derived from~\cite{BIGGS1975201} and from DBSR-HF~\cite{ZATSARINNY2016287}.
+We find a percent level agreement at momenta around $0.25\,$MeV, where we switch from one to the other.